Skip to main content

 CLIF BAR and Zbar vegan assortment - Canada

-Do Any Clif Bar & Company Foods Contain Animal Products?
+Do Any Clif Bar Foods Contain Animal Products?

 We don't intentionally add animal-based ingredients to any of our foods sold in Canada.
 However, they may be made in a bakery that use dairy-based ingredients.
 In those cases, we note the potential for traces of dairy on our packaging to inform consumers trying to avoid dairy (such as vegans and those with allergies).